JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

 Since `grep` indicates not finding anything using a non-zero return status, the `readall` function concludes that its pipeline failed and raises an error to that effect.
 In this case, this default behavior is undesirable: we want the expression to just return `0` without raising an error.
-The simple fix is this:
+The simple fix in Julia is this:

     julia> dir="tmp";